Table of Contents

 - Operationalize cyber risk management aligned to your business.

-- Strengthen cyber resiliency.
+- Strengthen cyber resilience.

 It's a journey you can start now.

 Focusing on the business benefits and outcomes can go a long way toward bringing siloed teams together around a shared goal.
 Most IT and security teams are stretched thin — and stressed — mired in floods of alerts and tickets, with more responsibilities and tasks than they can handle.
-Secure operations with Resolution Intelligence Cloud enables teams to run with more resiliency and effectiveness — and a lot less stress.
+Secure operations with Resolution Intelligence Cloud enables teams to run with more resilience and effectiveness — and a lot less stress.